chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 P256-SHA256-HKDF-HMAC-SHA256.
 This ciphersuite indicates a SPAKE2+ protocol instance over P-256 that uses SHA256 along with HKDF {{!RFC5869}} and HMAC {{!RFC2104}}
 for G, Hash, KDF, and MAC functions, respectively.
-Since the choice of PBKDF, its parameters for computing w0 and w1, and distribution of w0 and w1 does not affect interoperability, the PBKDF is not included as part of the ciphersuite.
+Since the choice of PBKDF, its parameters for computing w0 and w1, and the distribution of w0 and w1 do not affect interoperability, the PBKDF is not included as part of the ciphersuite.

 If no MAC algorithm is used in the key confirmation phase, its respective column